erdmannfreunde/contao-news-newsletter/README.md

 You want to send a newsletter every single time a news will be published?
 Here you go.

+> :warning: Please switch to the [terminal42/contao-news_newsletter](https://github.com/terminal42/contao-news_newsletter/) that should be fully compatible with this extension.

 ## How-to

 ### Configuration